Rarotonga Reef Sub: A Cool Semi-Submersible Tour In Rarotonga.

 Avatiu Harbour, Rarotonga.

-The boat feels safe as it travels slowly and has enough seats for the passengers it takes.
+Tip: The boat feels safe as it travels slowly and has enough seats for the passengers it takes, making it a stress-free experience for parents with toddlers.

 Looking down into the submersible part of the Raro Reef Sub.